top of page

 First Grade

 Can your six year old do mental math?
 Build a house out of sugar cubes, and it can happen.
 Want to comprehend base tens, then obsess over the 100th day of school, enumerating everything in your path for a couple of weeks, and it happens without your even knowing it.
 First grade is chock full of clever teaching tricks, and first grade teachers will tell anyone that they live for the light bulb.
 That inevitable day when the light bulb turns on in its individual way is magical!
 First grade is something special at The Lexington School.
-Four sections of 12-14 students, first grade curriculum is horizontally-aligned, which means for each teacher, you get four teacher brains.
-Teachers meet regularly to plan and brainstorm, to differentiate curriculum and an individualized approach for each student.
+In sections of 12-14 students, first grade curriculum is horizontally-aligned, which means for each teacher, you get four teacher brains.
+Teachers meet regularly to plan and brainstorm, to differentiate curriculum and to design individualized approaches for students.
 Increasingly academic, the focus is on teaching skills in creative, student-centered, hands-on ways, providing plenty of movement and stimulation for these young, curious, and active minds.
 Risk taking is part of the first grade philosophy, and it comes in a variety of forms depending on the child.
 From reading aloud to the class, or writing the first page for a Writer’s Guild book; from performing on Grandparents Day to jumping to the next, more challenging math concept, first graders take bold steps each day.
-They know it is okay to try new things because they know their teachers love care about them, and if at first they don’t succeed, they have their teachers right there to pick them up, brush them off, give them a big pat on the back, and help them try again.
+They know it is okay to try new things because they know their teachers love and care about them, and if at first they don’t succeed, they have their teachers right there to pick them up, brush them off, give them a big pat on the back, and help them try again.
 It is through this careful, individualized approach that first graders develop the appropriate skills and confidence they need for the next step in their Lexington School journey…on to second grade!

 Second Grade

 You know why it doesn’t matter which teacher you get in second grade?
 At The Lexington School, you get them all.
 Through a teamwork methodology that you don’t find successful in many schools, all second grade students experience the nurturing, fastidious, and hilarious personalities of all three teachers through a horizontally aligned curriculum that takes place in a self-contained classroom, but which often takes the form of a rotation through each classroom, sometimes even mixing up the classmates!
 Active learning takes many different forms at The Lexington School.
 Something of great value in an independent school is the flexibility with schedule and curriculum our teachers and students enjoy.
 Our second graders enjoy movement, action, and creativity on a daily basis.
-Meanwhile, the teachers continue to differentiate in classes of 16 so each child gets to stretch his/her mind as far as it will go.
+Meanwhile, the teachers continue to differentiate lessons, so each child gets to stretch their mind as far as it will go.

 Third Grade